The roster template is your first step in the roster process, this guide will explain how to create a template and save it to a week.

 |The hide costs button can be used to show/hide cost.
 This can be restricted to selected employees.|

-From the manage templates area, you can save the template to the calendar.
+From the manage templates area, you can clone the template to the calendar.

-When you are happy with your roster template you can save it to a particular week of the fiscal year.
+When you are happy with your roster template you can clone it to a particular week of the fiscal year.

 The next week of the fiscal year will automatically be selected.